LOCKER ROOM POLICY

 Most of the Mites home games are played at Ice Works (3100 Duttons Mill Rd, Aston, PA 19014).
 At Ice Works, there are four separate rinks, each rink has at least one locker room available for our program’s use.
 Each of the locker rooms has its own restroom [and shower area].

-Most of the Squirts and Middle School home games are played at the Skating Club of Wilmington (1301 Carruthers Ln, Wilmington, DE 19803).
+Most of the Squirt, Middle School and High School home games are played at the Skating Club of Wilmington (1301 Carruthers Ln, Wilmington, DE 19803).
 At the Skating Club of Wilmington, there is at least one locker room available for our program’s use.
 Each of the locker room shares a restroom [and shower area] with one or more locker rooms.

 Some teams in our program may also occasionally or regularly travel to play games at other arenas, and those locker rooms, rest rooms and shower facilities will vary from location to location.
 Wilmington Nighthawks’ team organizers will attempt to provide information on the locker room facilities in advance of games away from our home arena.
 At arenas for which you are unfamiliar, parents should plan to have extra time and some flexibility in making arrangements for their child to dress, undress and shower if desired.

 Wilmington Nighthawks have predictable and limited use of locker rooms and changing areas (e.g., generally 30-45 minutes before and following practices and games).
 This allows for direct and regular monitoring of locker room areas.
 While constant monitoring inside of locker rooms and changing areas might be the most effective way to prevent problems, we understand that this would likely make some players uncomfortable and may even place our staff at risk for unwarranted suspicion.